collabnix/dockerlabs/beginners/running-gui-applications.md

 Image Courtesy: https://medium.com/@SaravSun/running-gui-applications-inside-docker-containers-83d65c0db110

 ## Why would we do something like that?
-Running desktop GUI on docker, I mean like why?
+Running Desktop GUI on docker, I mean like why?

 Well, There is not much to it but once you use this your life will be a lot easier if you are a developer building those GUI apps.